 Did you know that there’s a whole world of frozen desserts in Italian food culture beyond gelato?
 These ice-cold, melt-in-your-mouth delights are the silver lining of the hot and steamy summer days.

-Affogato literally translates to “drowned” in Italian, which is quite self-explanatory for what the dish really is.
-Ready in 10 minutes, this fancy dessert is actually so simple yet satisfying; it’s become a staple in almost every Italian restaurant.
+Affogato translates to “drowned” in Italian, which is quite self-explanatory for what the dish really is.
+Ready in 10 minutes, this fancy-looking sweet treat is actually so simple yet satisfying; it’s become a staple in almost every Italian restaurant.

 It takes just three ingredients to bring affogato to life.
 Pour a shot of hot coffee, preferably espresso, onto some cold vanilla gelatos, and finish with a sprinkling of cinnamon.
 Silky, bittersweet, and a bit boozy, all the flavors just melt right away.

 The true beauty of this coffee-based dessert is that you get the best of both worlds.
 Served quickly, it yields the perfect balance of hot and cold.
 The Italians surely know what’s up when it comes to soothing a soul!